arunkant/arunkant.github.io/_posts/2020-10-24-Jekyll-and-Github-How-to-start-your-own-blog.md

 open `_config.yml` in the root of the project and edit as needed.
 Commit and push again and after some time it will be live.

 ## Start bloggin
 Create a post in `_posts` directory (see existing files for help) and push to Github.
-Github will build it and deploy it.
+It will build it and deploy it.
 I already had some very old posts which I just copied from old repository.

 ## Next steps
 There are a few things you can try